omerbeden/People-In-Retail-Store/README.md

 Server create a excel file by getting data from Firebase when clicked report button.
 Excel file contains counting data and some charts according to that data.
 ![couldn't loaded](/images-rsc/excelss.PNG)

+# Model Training
 I trained on my own detection model in this project.
 Use [Tensorlofw 2 object detection API](https://github.com/tensorflow/models/tree/master/research/object_detection)
+You can find training pipeline in train.ipynb file